graezykev/normalise-your-git-commit-and-push/steps.md

 ![alt text](images/image-4.png)

+### Brief Sum-Up

-By now, **both `npm run lint` and `npm test` in `pre-commit` need to pass before you can commit**.
+By now, **both `npm run lint` and `npm test` must pass in the `pre-commit` hook before you can commit**.

 ### Better Linting

-This way of linting is insufficient in a production project, to integrate a robust linting tool chain, you can checkout another post of mine to learn: [Configure ESLint in a TypeScript project to adhere to Standard JS](https://github.com/graezykev/ts-eslint-standard-js).
+This method of linting may be insufficient for a production project.
+To integrate a robust linting toolchain, you can check out another post of mine to learn more: [Configure ESLint in a TypeScript Project to Adhere to Standard JS](https://github.com/graezykev/ts-eslint-standard-js).

 ## 5. lint-staged

-Have you noticed the problem of `npm run lint` in `pre-commit`?
+Have you noticed the problem with `npm run lint` in the `pre-commit`?

-Yes, **all your JS files in the project** are checked in this process, what is the problem though?
+Yes, **all your JavaScript files in the project** are checked in this process.
+What is the problem, though?

-Say, you're working on a historical project with hundreds of JS files, and it never integrated linting tools and Git commit hooks before, i.e. there may be numerous code style issues in those existing code.
+Suppose you're working on a historical project with hundreds of JavaScript files that had never integrated linting tools or Git commit hooks before, meaning there may be numerous code style issues in the existing code.

-Today you integrate these linting tools and Git commit hooks, and tomorrow your teammate edits merely one JS file, but he can't commit it because he will be facing all the linting issues at a time which is thrown out by `npm run lint`.
+Today, you integrate these linting tools and Git commit hooks, and tomorrow your teammate edits just one JavaScript file.
+However, he can't commit it because he faces all the linting issues at once, which are identified by `npm run lint`.

-Let me give another example.
-You spent a day working on developing a web page and you've written some `header.js`, `aside.js`, `main.js`, `footer.js` ...
-But, only the `header.js` is finished, the others are still under development.
+Here’s another example: You've spent a day developing a web page and have written several files like `header.js`, `aside.js`, `main.js`, `footer.js`, etc. But, only `header.js` is complete, the others are still under development.

 Now it's 5 o'clock, time to call it a day!
-You decide to commit `header.js` first, but you encounter similar obstacles as the former example.
+You decide to commit `header.js` first, but you encounter similar obstacles as in the previous example.

-What we need is a way of committing some **"code we really want to commit now"**, or more correctly elaborate by the Git terminology **staged** files.
+What we need is a way to commit only the **"code we really want to commit now"**, or more correctly, by Git terminology, the **staged** files.

 In simple terms, **staged** files are those files you've added to the **[Git Staging Area](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#_the_three_states)** by `git add <filename>`.

-Only those codes in the staging area should be **linted** in each commit.
+Only the code in the staging area should be **linted** with each commit.

-Now let's make it done.
+Now, let's see how to get it done.

 ### Install lint-staged

+[lint-staged](https://github.com/lint-staged/lint-staged) is the second important tools we need here, install it via NPM.

 ```sh
 npm install -D lint-staged